Mesayaaa/NewsPortal/README.md

 - User can search for a particular article based on specific keywords like title of the article or category name, trending.

-## 📁 Struktur Project- User can sort articles date wise and view articles posted on particular date of choice or between a span of days.
+## 📁 Struktur Project
+- User can sort articles date wise and view articles posted on particular date of choice or between a span of days.

 - User can also look up the trending articles of the week.